Madeira: 5 insider tips for your trip is written by Claus Andersen.

 I have been working in Madeira as a tour guide for the last 10 years.
 I have also been on the island a lot as a private person and therefore know it very well.
 Here's a little about some of the things I think one should take care of if one visits Ronaldo's green island in the Atlantic Ocean.

 Madeira is perhaps best known as a tropical flower island.
 But it is more than 1900 meters high.
 Once you are above 1500 meters altitude, the nature is completely different and much more raw.
 A perfect place if you love hiking, climbing or mountain biking.

 Madeira has one of the most spectacular airports in the world.
 The runway is built on more than 180 concrete piles, as there is no flat landscape on the island.
 There is actually both amusement park space and circus space under the runway.

-The airport is located right on a hillside, where there are viewing platforms for air spotters, just as there is also a public café at the airport with air spotter balcony.
+The airport is located right on a mountainside, where there are viewing platforms for flight spotters, just as there is also a public café at the airport with a flight spotter balcony.
 It is much fatter than standing and freezing in November at Flyvergrillen in Kastrup.
-And then the airport is called 'Cristiano Ronaldo International Airport'.
+And by the way, the airport is called 'Cristiano Ronaldo International Airport'.

 Maritime Force! - for a football match in Madeira

 The island is primarily known for the fact that Cristiano Ronaldo was born on the island.
 But if you travel to Madeira, you will also find that the island has several professional football teams.
 Especially the club Maritimo is really good to see if they are at home.
 Their stadium is within walking distance of both Funchal and the Lido area, where most hotels are.
 And their fans are some of the most loyal fans in Portugal.

 Their stadium with room for 12.000 fans has an average of about 10.000 spectators per match.
 You can easily take children to football in Madeira.
 There are lots of kids for the matches, just as there are also lots of female fans for their matches.

 Visit Camara de Lobos - Madeira's little time pocket